 👉 Push Notification Benchmarks for Media & Entertainment Mobile Apps, 2021 [Download Report]

 👉 Mamikos witnesses 31% Higher CTR with Mobile Push Notification Templates [Download Case Study]

 How is Push Notifications Delivery Rate Measured?

 MoEngage measures the delivery rate as the ratio of impressions to the number of messages successfully sent.
 Most marketers assume the successful delivery of a message to be an indication of delivery success.
-However, the glitch is, the cloud messaging platform accepts the notifications but fails to send it to devices that are inactive, not connected to the internet, or in an idle mode.
+However, the glitch is that the cloud messaging platform accepts the notifications but fails to send them to devices that are inactive, not connected to the internet, or in an idle mode.